AnnikaV9/hcclient/docs/README.md

 ## Updatable Messages <a name="updatable-messages"></a>

-hack.chat has support for updatable messages, which allows editing previously sent messages on the official web client.<br />
+hack.chat has support for updatable messages, which allows editing previously sent messages on the official web client.
 This is usually used by bots to display streamed/delayed output.<br />
 Since hcclient is a terminal client, editing messages that have been printed is not possible.<br />
 However, `updateMessage` events are still handled, just differently.